Not prioritizing flex? You won’t like what’s really going on

 The office should be the social hub of your organization, where your community is built and supported.

-Coordinating your team around its physical spaces goes a long way towards ensuring it becomes that thriving social centre.
+Coordinating your team around its physical spaces goes a long way toward ensuring it becomes that thriving social center.

 5. Make meetings count